arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 	>**Note:** Keep this Remote Desktop Connection open, as you will use it in Segment 2.

-1. Switch to the browser at the **Puppet Dashboard** page and refresh the page by pressing **Ctrl+F5**.
+1. Switch to the browser at the **Puppet Dashboard** page and click the **Nodes** link.
 The list in the "All" tab shall contain the Master Puppet VM and the Puppet Agent VM as well.

 	_Puppet Agent and Puppet Master displaying in Puppet Dashboard_